 - DO NOT take ASA (Aspirin)

 - Uterine Massage – To massage your uterus, make a fist or use your fingertips and rub and press hard on your abdomen right above your pubic bone in a downward motion.
 Do this massage for 2-5 minutes every hour on the day of your abortion, then at least 5 times a day for the next week even if you are not experiencing cramping.
 If you are having severe cramping, do this massage for 2-5 minutes every 15 minutes for one hour.
-If you had an IUD inserted the day of you procedure, it is not recommended to do the uterine massage as it could expel the IUD.
+If you had an IUD inserted on the day of your procedure, it is not recommended to do the uterine massage as it could expel the IUD.